cheffyjonny/fibonacci/README.md

 # Introduction

-Algorithms are always a fun part!
+Algorithms are always a fun part!<br>
 This project focuses on the Fibonacci algorithm, implemented in both JavaScript and C++.

 # Logic